Sjord/Sjord.github.io/_posts/2022-07-27-mch-hacker-camp-personal-anecdotes.md

 Besides the official events, villages would also organize events such as talks, workshops and parties.
 I attended a talk in the Deloitte tent, and danced wildly at a [Geraffel](https://wiki.geraffel-village.de/doku.php) party.
 Another village had an 80s party, and a charity auction which brought up at least €1500 for Ukraine.
 The Italian neighbours would have a [grappa](https://en.wikipedia.org/wiki/Grappa)-tasting party every night.
 I tasted grappa infused with hot peppers there, which was a strange sensation.

 The hardware hacking spot had a bus with a workshop in it.
-In the harbour was [a barge](https://www.serendiep.nl/en/ship) with a theater a a maker space in it.
+In the harbour was [a barge](https://www.serendiep.nl/en/ship) with a theater and a maker space in it.

 In the tents in the back of the terrain it was possible to play video games.
-I played Bomberman (won), Quake II (ended up with score -9), and a Japanese game where you had to hit drums at the right time (quit).
+I played Bomberman (won), Quake II (lost), and a Japanese game where you had to hit drums at the right time (quit).

 There were all kinds of crazy devices all over the terrain.
 Someone combines his cardboard tent with a go-cart, and could now drive his cardboard tent over the terrain.